Info chief under fire for raid to find Sun Matt Hancock scoop whistleblower - Press Gazette

 The last high-profile case was Operation Motorman in 2002 when it raided the home of private investigator Steve Whittamore who was being widely used by newspapers to sell them illegally obtained information.

-In 2015 The Sun launched a Whistbleblowers’ Charter and secure dropbox in a bid to provide greater protection for its sources.
-In 2011, in the wake of the hacking scandal, Sun parent company News Corp shared details of payed public sector informants with the Met Police leading to dozens being jailed.
+In 2015 The Sun launched a Whistleblowers’ Charter and secure dropbox in a bid to provide greater protection for its sources.
+In 2011, in the wake of the hacking scandal, Sun parent company News Corp shared details of paid public sector informants with the Met Police leading to dozens being jailed.

 In 2014 six police officers and members of the public were arrested for leaking details to The Sun of “plebgate” – an incident where then cabinet minister Andrew Mitchell called police officers outside the gates of Downing Street “fucking plebs”.
-One police officer was imprisoned for lying to the police but the CPS said the other prosections were not in the public interest.
+One police officer was imprisoned for lying to the police but the CPS said the other prosecutions were not in the public interest.

 Previously UK police and government have used the ancient common law offence of misconduct in a public office to target public employees who leak stories to the press.